arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/23.opc-ua-voltage-ihm-app-note/content.md

 ![Voltage Monitor](assets/dashboard.gif)

-The HMI, developed using the Ignition Plataform, is a **Voltage Level Monitor** specifically designed for real-time monitoring and management of system voltage levels.
+The HMI, developed using the Ignition Platform, is a **Voltage Level Monitor** specifically designed for real-time monitoring and management of system voltage levels.
 The interface categorizes voltage states into **No Voltage**, **Safe Voltage**, **Alert Voltage**, and **Critical Voltage**, using clear color-coded indicators for immediate operator recognition.
 A dedicated Voltage Measurement section displays precise, real-time readings, while a **System Status** indicator ensures operators are informed of the system's operational state.

 The gif below showcases the functionality of the Opta™ as it reads voltage from the analog input and activates the LED indicators based on the measured voltage levels.
 This visually represents the real-world application illustrated in the HMI.